react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Notifications

 A beautiful notifications interface used to communicate renderer and server connectivity.
-It can be utilized from anywhere in the Cosmos UI, including 3rd party plugins.
+It can be invoked from anywhere in the Cosmos UI, including 3rd party plugins.

 <img alt="" width="400" src="screenshots/notifications.png" />